neoalienson/neo01.com-source/_posts/2025/12/Understanding-RTGS-Core-Concepts.md

 | **CHAPS** | Bank of England | GBP | £800+ billion |
 | **BOJ-NET** | Bank of Japan | JPY | ¥80+ trillion |

-## 5、Why IT Professionals Should Understand RTGS
+## 5 Why IT Professionals Should Understand RTGS

 ### 5.1 Career Relevance